pytorch/xla/docs/source/learn/troubleshoot.md

 models.
 But we might ask for them when you submit a bug report since they provide additional information that metrics report doesn't have.

+### Debugging Tensor Operations

+The following tools are useful for gathering information on the execution of lowered operations.

 -   `print(torch_xla._XLAC._get_xla_tensors_text([res]))` where `res` is
     the result tensor prints out the IR.
 -   `print(torch_xla._XLAC._get_xla_tensors_hlo([res]))` where `res` is